-On May 9, 2018, White Beech SNC, LLC, a Delaware affiliate of a Canadian engineering and construction company, was the first noteholder to seek a court judgment in the United States as a result of a January 2018 missed payment by PDVSA.
-After acquiring the note, it sued PDVSA, as borrower, and PDVSA Petróleo, S.A. ("PDVSA Petróleo"), as guarantor, on a PDVSA Petróleo Senior Guaranteed Note originally issued to SNC-Lavalin International Co., Inc. on October 4, 2016 in the amount of approximately \$25 million plus interest.
+On May 9, 2018, White Beech SNC LLC, a Delaware affiliate of a Canadian engineering and construction company, was the first noteholder to seek a court judgment in the United States as a result of a January 2018 missed payment by PDVSA.
+After acquiring the note, it sued PDVSA, as borrower, and PDVSA Petróleo SA, as guarantor, on a PDVSA Petróleo senior guaranteed note originally issued to SNC-Lavalin International Co.
+Inc. on Oct.
+4, 2016, in the amount of approximately \$25 million plus interest.[7]

-Although claims not yet reduced to an arbitral award or court judgment constitute the vast majority of potential litigation claims against the Republic and Venezuela, \$5 billion of judgments in the enforcement stage out of a total of approximately \$193 billion are circling Venezuela's most important properties and the largest source of its foreign exchange, yet which are also the assets that would be critical to any overall debt restructuring.
+Although claims not yet reduced to an arbitral award or court judgment constitute the vast majority of potential litigation claims against the republic and Venezuela, \$5 billion of judgments in the enforcement stage out of a total of approximately \$193 billion are circling Venezuela's most important properties and the largest source of its foreign exchange, which are also the assets that would be critical to any overall debt restructuring.
 The potential success of ConocoPhillips, Crystallex and other creditors may begin a race to the bottom for strategic assets outside of Venezuela.
-If this risk materializes, a cascade of litigation and enforcement actions against the Republic and PDVSA is likely to follow.
+If this risk materializes, a cascade of litigation and enforcement actions against the republic and PDVSA is likely to follow.
 The next section provides our outlook of how the few currently active cases may tip the balance for Venezuela.

-II.
 Status of Individual Proceedings

-Key Highlights from Recent Collection Efforts against Venezuela and PDVSA a.
+Key Highlights From Recent Collection Efforts Against Venezuela and PDVSA

 ConocoPhillips

-In the late 1990s, subsidiaries of ConocoPhillips Co. entered into two ventures with PDVSA, to produce, transport and sell extra-heavy crude oil in Venezuela.
+In the late 1990s, subsidiaries of ConocoPhillips Co. entered into two ventures with PDVSA to produce, transport and sell extra-heavy crude oil in Venezuela.
 Between 2001 and 2007, the Venezuelan government effectively nationalized the oil industry and expropriated Conoco's interests in the two projects.
-Following that expropriation, Conoco commenced two arbitrations: one against the government of Venezuela before an ICSID tribunal for claims under the Venezuela-Netherlands bilateral investment treaty, and the other against PDVSA and its subsidiaries before an International Chamber of Commerce ("ICC") tribunal, for claims arising out of the contracts for the two ventures.
+Following that expropriation, Conoco commenced two arbitrations: one against the government of Venezuela before an ICSID tribunal for claims under the Venezuela-Netherlands bilateral investment treaty, and the other against PDVSA and its subsidiaries before an International Chamber of Commerce tribunal for claims arising out of the contracts for the two ventures.

-On April 24, 2018, the ICC tribunal issued an award for ConocoPhillips in the amount of nearly \$2 billion, plus post-award interest (the "ICC Award").
-Whereas PDVSA is liable under the ICC Award for the full \$2 billion, under their respective oil project venture agreements, PDVSA Petróleo is jointly liable with PDVSA for approximately \$489 million and Corpoguanipa, S.A. is jointly liable for just under \$1.5 billion of the total \$2 billion.
+On April 24, 2018, the ICC tribunal issued an award for ConocoPhillips in the amount of nearly \$2 billion, plus post-award interest (the "ICC award").[8]
+Whereas PDVSA is liable under the ICC award for the full \$2 billion under the respective oil project venture agreements, PDVSA Petróleo is jointly liable with PDVSA for approximately \$489 million, and Corpoguanipa SA is jointly liable for just under \$1.5 billion of the total \$2 billion.